Concentration of Measure and Large Random Matrices with an application to Sample Covariance Matrices: Spectral distribution of the sample covariance

-Assumption~\ref{ass:concentration} is in particular verified for the distributions concerned by Theorems~\ref{the:concentration_vecteur_spherique},~\ref{the:concentration_vecteur_gaaussien} and~\ref{the:talagrand}.
-For $l\in\{1,\ldots, k\}$, the law $\mu_l$ can respect one of the two settings~: \begin{itemize} \item \text{Setting $1$ :} $\mu_l$ is a pushforward of the canonical normal distribution on $\mathbb{R}^d$, or of the sphere $\mathbb S^{d+1}$ through the mapping of a uniformly continuous function (see Proposition~\ref{pro:conc_fonctionnelles_holderienne}). \item \text{Setting $2$ :} $\mu_l$ is an affine pushforward of a product of distributions on $\mathbb{R}$ with support belonging to $\left[-1,1\right]$ (see Lemma~\ref{lem:transformations_faiblement_convexes}). \end{itemize} Note that $\mu_l$ can also be the sum of two independent distributions, each one coming from a different setting.
+Note besides that it is not sufficient to suppose that each $x_i$ is concentrated, since we do not have any satisfactory result allowing us to generalize the concentration to the whole matrix $X$ with an interesting observable diameter -- without further assumptions, the best one can hope is an observable diameter of size $O(\sqrt n)$ in the Lipschitz concentration case (and for the Frobenius norm on $\mathcal M_{p,n}$) \cite{LED05}; Proposition~\ref{pro:concentration_concatenation_vecteurs_independants_lipsch_et_convexe} in the Appendix~\ref{app:side_result_concentration} gives a weaker result in the case of convex concentration. \end{remark}} \begin{remark} Assumption~\ref{ass:concentration} is in particular verified for the distributions concerned by Theorems~\ref{the:concentration_vecteur_spherique},~\ref{the:concentration_vecteur_gaaussien} and~\ref{the:talagrand}.
+For $i\in\{1,\ldots, n\}$, if we note $\mu_i$, the law of $x_i$, it can respect one of the two settings~: \begin{itemize} \item \text{Setting $1$ :} $\mu_i$ is a pushforward of the canonical normal distribution on $\mathbb{R}^d$, or of the sphere $\mathbb S^{d+1}$ through the mapping of a uniformly continuous function (see Proposition~\ref{pro:conc_fonctionnelles_holderienne}). \item \text{Setting $2$ :} $\mu_i$ is an affine pushforward of a product of distributions on $\mathbb{R}$ with support belonging to $\left[-1,1\right]$ (see Lemma~\ref{lem:transformations_faiblement_convexes}). \end{itemize} Note that $\mu_i$ can also be the sum of two independent distributions, each one coming from a different setting.
 In the literature, it is possible to find plenty of other cases of $q$-exponential concentration with $q \neq 2$ (and still with Euclidean norm!); their presentation goes far beyond the objectives of our paper and we invite the reader to refer to \cite{Led01} for more information.
 We will see at the end of this paper that our results are still valid on different types of practical data.
-Thus we come to think that convex $q$-exponential concentration is a general hypothesis that can be adopted in a large range of applications where the data have a satisfactory entropy compared to the diameter of their distribution (the link with entropy is explored once again in \cite{Led01}). \end{remarque} The behavior of the sample covariance matrix $S= \frac{1}{n}\sum_{i=1}^nx_i x_i^T = XX^T/n$ clearly depends on the frequency each distribution $\mu_l$ is drawn to form the different columns of the matrix $X$.
-To take into account this important feature, for $l \in \{1,\ldots, k\}$, we introduce the set $I_l \subset \{1, \ldots, k\}$ to index the random vectors $x_i$ following a distribution $\mu_l$ ; the cardinality of the set $I_l$ is denoted $n_l$.
-We further denote $X_{I_l}\in \mathcal M_{p,n_l}$ the matrix composed of the columns of $X$ indexed by $I_l$.
-Assumption~\ref{ass:concentration} gives us directly the concentrations $X_{I_l} \propto_c C e^{-\, \cdot \,^q/c}$, that directly entail the concentration of the whole matrix $X$. \begin{assumption} The number of classes $k$ is bounded. \end{assumption}
+Thus we come to think that convex $q$-exponential concentration is a general hypothesis that can be adopted in a large range of applications where the data have a satisfactory entropy compared to the diameter of their distribution (the link with entropy is explored once again in \cite{Led01}). \end{remark} Assumption~\ref{ass:concentration} gives us access to the results of the propositions and remarks of Subsection~\ref{sse:conc_vect_al} concerning the matrix $X$ but also those concerning the random vectors $x_i$ and the resolvent $Q$.
+To begin with, we give an immediate bounding result on the true convariance of $X$.
+Let us note the mean of $x_i$: